ArthurHovanesian/hangman/README.md

 12. - [x] Prevent user from typing in certain characters as username

 13. - [ ] It's pointless to store more than 10 records in database per difficulty level if I'm only going to be grabbing the top ten.
 When user submits score, check against scores in database to see if current score makes it to top ten, insert it, and delete the now lowest score.

+14. - [ ] Conditional rendered of difficulty button at Home could be written more cleanly, possibly.
+Need to look more into how to use react router.